eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 - Mail server
 - Jenkins
 - Eiffel REMReM services (Generate and Publish)
-- 3 instances of EI back-end (using different rule sets)
+- 3 instances of EI backend (using different rule sets)
-- EI front-end (Using the local EI front-end Docker image build from previous steps)
+- EI frontend (Using the local EI front-end Docker image build from previous steps)

 NOTE: Only MongoDB, RabbitMQ, ER and EI components are needed to start.
 The rest of the components can be commented out if not needed.